mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 For a write operation we write to memory which is fast compared to persistent storage, eventually, a memtable will surpass a predefined memory threshold and it'll need to be flushed to disk, while we can define our own write format we can write the memtable in a sorted way to disk as an SSTable (see SSTable below).
-Once data is written disk the data becomes immutable (the SSTable cannot be modified), therefore, new writes go to a new memtable and operations like update or [delete](https://en.wikipedia.org/wiki/Tombstone_(data_store)) on existing data in the previous memtable are instead stored in the new memtable.
+Once data is written to disk the data becomes immutable (the SSTable cannot be modified), therefore, new writes go to a new memtable and operations like update or [delete](https://en.wikipedia.org/wiki/Tombstone_(data_store)) on existing data in the previous memtable are instead stored in the new memtable.

-For a read operation we first check in the current memtable, if the read can't be fulfilled by the current memtable (maybe the data exists but it's no longer in memory because it was flushed to disk) then we check recently created SSTables in decreasing creation order until we find the desired record (or we might find it at all).
+For a read operation we first check in the current memtable, if the read can't be fulfilled by the current memtable (maybe the data exists but it's no longer in memory because it was flushed to disk) then we check recently created SSTables in decreasing creation order until we find the desired record (or we might not find it at all).
 Because the SSTable is sorted it enables faster reads because we can use binary search to find it in the file.

-A memtable can be implemented with a Red-Blac Tree, a SkipList, a HashSkipList, a HashLinkList.
+A memtable can be implemented with a Red-Black Tree, a SkipList, a HashSkipList, a HashLinkList.
 For tradeoffs on these implementations please check the [RocksDB wiki](https://github.com/facebook/rocksdb/wiki/MemTable).

 ### Applications